cyberark/conjur-puppet/README.md

 module with your Conjur configuration and credentials.
 In those sections we'll refer often to the following Conjur configuration variables:

-- `appliance_url`: The URL of the Conjur or DAP instance you are connecting to.
-If using DAP, this may be the URL of a load balancer for the cluster's DAP follower instances.
+- `appliance_url`: The URL of the Conjur or Conjur Enterprise instance you are connecting to.
+If using Conjur Enterprise, this may be the URL of a load balancer for the cluster's Conjur Enterprise follower instances.
-- `account` - the account name for the Conjur / DAP instance you are connecting to.
+- `account` - the account name for the Conjur / Conjur Enterprise instance you are connecting to.
-- `authn_login`: The identity you are using to authenticate to the Conjur / DAP instance.
+- `authn_login`: The identity you are using to authenticate to the Conjur / Conjur Enterprise instance.
 For hosts / application identities, the fully qualified path should be prefixed by `host/`, eg `host/production/my-app-host`.
-- `authn_api_key`: The API key of the identity you are using to authenticate to the Conjur / DAP instance.
+- `authn_api_key`: The API key of the identity you are using to authenticate to the Conjur / Conjur Enterprise instance.
-- `ssl_certificate`: The _raw_ PEM-encoded x509 CA certificate chain for the DAP instance you are connecting to, provided as a string (including newlines) or using the [Puppet file resource type](https://puppet.com/docs/puppet/latest/types/file.html).
+- `ssl_certificate`: The _raw_ PEM-encoded x509 CA certificate chain for the Conjur Enterprise instance you are connecting to, provided as a string (including newlines) or using the [Puppet file resource type](https://puppet.com/docs/puppet/latest/types/file.html).
   This value may be obtained by running the command: